tc39/notes/meetings/2016-11/nov-30.md

 AK: Yes, it's just pointing at the original memory.

-MS: JSC does the same thing.
+MLS: JSC does the same thing.

 AWB: When you originally parse the thing, you can determine whether it was already normalized.